NendJoke/Paradox-Animated-Background-Generator/README.md

 After that program will generate files with code which you will need to paste in the corresponding files of your mod.
 Also you will need to copy the generated gfx folder in your mod folder. (this all will be located in folder named Final Result)

-You can see this mod as example: https://steamcommunity.com/sharedfiles/filedetails/?id=2725561378
+You can see this mod as example for eu4: https://steamcommunity.com/sharedfiles/filedetails/?id=2725561378 And this mod as example for hoi4: https://steamcommunity.com/sharedfiles/filedetails/?id=2390595842